 - Weakness and issues with balance

 These symptoms often correspond to a more serious hip condition, such as:

 Our orthopedic doctors understand that hip pain can have a major effect on your lifestyle and keep you from performing routine, everyday activities.
 To schedule an appointment with one of our hip doctors, please call (740) 788-9220 or request an appointment online.

 Our hip specialists also understand that some injuries occurs when least expected, which is why we are proud to offer our Orthopedic Urgent Care to treat patients who are suffering from acute orthopedic injuries and conditions.
 Walk-ins are welcome, and no appointment is necessary.

 Keeping You Active at Orthopedic Specialists & Sports Medicine

 Finding a doctor who can expertly diagnose and treat your hip pain is one of the most important decisions you will make regarding your care.

-Our board-certified orthopedic surgeons at Orthopedic Specialists & Sports Medicine, Edward L. Westerheide, M.D., Brad L. Bernacki, M.D., and Alex Tancevski, M.D., are specialty-trained in diagnosing and treating a variety of hip injuries and conditions.
+Our board-certified orthopedic surgeons at Orthopedic Specialists & Sports Medicine, Edward L. Westerheide, M.D., Brad L. Bernacki, M.D., Alex Tancevski, M.D., are specialty-trained in diagnosing and treating a variety of hip injuries and conditions.
 Our doctors always strive to find a conservative treatment for you first before recommending surgery.
 However, if surgery is the best option, our surgeons have extensive experience in performing surgical hip procedures, such as hip replacement and hip revision surgery.
 Our surgeons are dedicated to providing compassionate, expert orthopedic care to get you moving and keep you active.